bspreston10/Crude-Oil-Arbritrage/README.md

 These events caused the oil market to go into panic mode, leading to a sharp and unprecedented decline in oil prices.
 As demand plummeted due to global lockdowns and travel restrictions, and supply surged from Saudi Arabia’s aggressive production and pricing strategy, the market became severely imbalanced.
 Storage facilities quickly filled up, creating logistical challenges that further exacerbated the crisis.

+I invite you to explore the Excel sheet containing the project data and an interactive dashboard that tracks the future and spot price as well as the spread between the different future contracts.